HelplessPlacebo/rn_todos_TZ/README.md

-#simple test task by react native
+#simple test task by react native with expo